syedumerahmedcode/docker/README.md

 # Docker Container
 - It actually start the application.
-- A container environment is created.
+- A container is the running environment for the image.
 - It is running on the machine.
+- One can talk to the application running inside a conatiner using a port.

 # Docker vs Virtual Machine
 - All operating systems are made up of the following layers: